Curlings Main Rules, Major Tournaments and Betting Strategies

 Teams from year to year can bring different captains to major tournaments each with different styles of play - in some countries the principles of selection to the main team are competitive, and in some places the members of the national team are determined by special commissions in national federations.

 So curling is not a sport where you can blindly rely on the achievements of a particular country - you need to be well versed in the principles of team formation and understand the skip that the national team brought to the tournament, whether it will be convenient to play if the federation sent him new partners or, on the contrary, allowed to play in the usual environment.

-In mixed disciplines, especially in the "twos", the factor of chemistry becomes really important, how long they have played together and what type of relationships do the participants have.
+In mixed disciplines, especially in the "duos", the factor of chemistry becomes really important, how long they have played together and what type of relationships the participants have.
 We can say that in women's curling and double mix it is quite dangerous bets on favorites, unless we are talking about Canadians.

-For example, in Russia during the Soviet era curling was considered bourgeois sport and did not receive funding, but in the 90s development began, and now the women's team of Russia is one of the strongest in Europe.
+For example, in Russia during the Soviet era curling was considered a bourgeois sport and did not receive funding, but in the 90s development began, and now the women's team of Russia is one of the strongest in Europe.